 A collaborated program between Perry Technical Institute and Yakima Valley Community College provides students with the opportunity to earn an Associate of Applied Science in four technical areas.
 Upon acceptance into a designated Perry Technical Institute program, students may begin taking required classes at Yakima Valley Community College.
-This can be done while waiting for entrance in the technical portion of their degree, while they complete the technical portion or after they completed their technical portion.
+This can be done while waiting for entrance into the technical portion of their degree, while they complete the technical portion or after they completed their technical portion.

-An Associate of Applied Science along with the technical program allows students to work more effectively in their chosen field and to help them compete for advanced opportunities in their chosen field.
-An official referral from Perry Technical Institute is required for students enrolling under terms of this agreement.
-In addition to completing their technical program at Perry Technical Institute, students complete 27 credits at Yakima Valley Community College.
+An Associate of Applied Science along with the technical program allows students to work more effectively in their chosen field and to help them compete for advanced opportunities.
+An official referral from Perry Technical Institute is required for students enrolling under the terms of this agreement.

+In addition to completing their technical program at Perry Technical Institute, students complete credits at Yakima Valley Community College.
 Credits are designated as core requirements and are required for all programs.
-For additional information, please contact the Workforce Education Division at Yakima Valley Community College at (509) 574-4744 or (509) 574-4796 (www.yvcc.edu) or Perry Technical Institute at (509) 453-0374.
+For additional information, please contact the Workforce Education Division at Yakima Valley Community College at (509) 574-4744 or

+(509) 574-4796 (www.yvcc.edu) or Perry Technical Institute at (509) 453-0374.

-Automotive Technology, Computer Applications & Office Administration, Computer Applications & Medical Office Administration, Information Technology & Communication Systems and Medical Coding & Reimbursement Specialist, Visual Communication & Graphic Technology Programs do not have articulation agreements with Yakima Valley Community College.
+The Automotive Technology, Business Technology & Accounting, Legal Office Assistant/Paralegal, Medical Office Administration & Coding, Information Technology & Communication Systems and Visual Communication & Graphic Technology Programs do not have articulation agreements with Yakima Valley Community College.